 Crates can assist you in housebreaking.
 The metal crates with the removable tray at the bottom can be a boon when you’re potty training a puppy.
 You can place a puppy pad on top of the tray, and, when Fido uses it, you can remove the pad and place a new one there.
 Your dog won’t step in it or even roll in it, keeping him clean.
 The removable tray helps to keep your floors safe from puppy waste as well.

 You never know when you might need to travel with your dog.
 Crate training your dog will help when you wish to load Fido in the car for a trip.
-They will feel safer inside a travel carrier (as a matter of fact, it’s safer for them to travel this way rather than in a puppy seat or harnessed to a seat belt).
+They will feel safer inside portable & travel dog crates (as a matter of fact, it’s safer for them to travel this way rather than in a puppy seat or harnessed to a seat belt).
 Traveling via plane also necessitates using a carrier.

 You might be surprised to learn that veterinarians, breeders, and trainers all tend to advocate the use of crate and crate training.
 Some vets state that crating your dog during potty training is essential as puppies will not soil their sleeping area.